 Seasonality

 Oxfords can be worn any time of day, any time of year.
-You just have to be mindful of color and material.
+However, you have to be mindful of color and material.
 Here are some suggestions, but know that there’s much more that can be done with this shoe:

 - Spring: Light-to-medium brown leather or suede